 The reasoning behind getting our very first caravan from Germany were economics.
-We knew we wanted to caravan, for us there was little point in us getting a cheap secondhand one just to see if we liked it.
-The Euro was at a very favourable rate, so we did our research and decided on a German caravan, which we’d buy without actually seeing one in the flesh, we’d obviously google it to death whilst researching.
+We knew we wanted to caravan, we didn’t want to buy a really cheap caravan to see if we’d like it, we had a very good idea that we would like it.
+The Euro was at a very favourable rate, so we did our research and decided on a German caravan, which we’d buy without actually seeing it in the flesh, we’d obviously “googled” it to death whilst researching.

 We decided on a dealer in Germany P.J.
 Joeressen GmbH I started an email conversation.
 They replied in perfect English, I did do German at school, so had a basic knowledge, but not enough to carry out a conversation.
 We decided on a model “Knaus Sudwind 450 FU” and made plans to collect it from their dealership in Monchengladbach, which is halfway between Dosseldorf and the Dutch border.
 Here’s our route…